kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 Is the current method of specifying multiple assigns from a method.
 What about operators automatically taking in references?
 This clashes with the idea of using pointers explicitly.

+I've been thinking about a new idea to employ.
+Thinking about all the clutter that my types would bring makes me think that it's maybe cool to let types be fulyl inferred.

+	a = 32u(100);
+	a = 64u(10);

+The only problem is how the above can avoid re-declaring a type.
+I remember from my professional days programming in Python that there wasn't a big problem in finding out a type.
+All you did was dir(myvar) to get the answer.
+I'm thinking that we can employ the same strategy.

+	a = 32u(100);
+	type[a];  // Issues compiler information on the type b = myFunc();
+	type[b];  // More useful
+	numb = Complex(10, i=1);
+	extra = numb + 1;

+This also allows function overloading by duck typing.
+I liek the idea.
+My only issue is with the declaration of variables.
+We could say we use static types and do not allow overriding the variable with another type, but this will be a problem...

+	a := 32u(10);
+	a = 100;
+	a = 32s(-10);  // Error
+	a := getSome();  // Error, a already declared.

+If we avoid globals, we can simply search the code for the name...

+	jumptable = array[10, 10] 32u;
+	index = 32u;

+	index = 3;
+	jumptable[0, index] = 0;

+Hmmm... that's interesting.